yqsongGitHub/RENC/README.md

 ### Rountine analysis 2: Get the target gene from input genomic coordinate of the duplicated enhancer.

-If using multiple regions as input, please separate them with a a semicolon (;).
+If using multiple regions as input, please separate them with a semicolon (;).
 If no results are found, return a placeholder (.).

 ```
 bash ./src/RENC.sh -r ./src/RENC.R  \